 However, when we see the trend of ionisation enthalpy in the groups, it decreases from top to bottom in a group.
 This is because the number of shells increases down the group, due to which the outermost electrons will be far away from the nucleus and consequently, the effective nuclear charge is less.
 Secondly, the shielding effect also increases down the group with the increasing number of shells, which in turn results in the decreasing ionisation energy.

 Electron gain enthalpy becomes more negative as we move from left to right in a period.

 - Negative: When energy is released while accepting an electron.

 - Positive: When energy is supplied to an atom while adding an electron.

 - Concluding the trends of properties in the periodic table from above, we can say that the elements at the two extremities of the periodic table are highly reactive (note: noble gases have completely filled shells; hence they are least reactive) and the elements at the centre are the least reactive elements.
 The extreme left elements are the alkalis which easily lose electrons to form cations.

 Chemical reactivity of an element can be clearly understood by studying the reaction of the element with oxygen and halogens.
-Elements combine together with oxygen to form oxides.
+Elements combine with oxygen to form oxides.
 Elements on the extreme left of the periodic table react with oxygen to form basic oxides (Na2O), while elements on the extreme right form acidic oxides on reaction with oxygen (Cl2O7).
-Oxides of the elements in the center of the periodic table are amphoteric (Al2O3).
+Oxides of the elements in the centre of the periodic table are amphoteric (Al2O3).
 Amphoteric oxides are those which behave as acids as well as bases.

 To know more about the periodicity of fundamental properties of elements and their chemical reactivity, download BYJU’S – the learning app.